shifisingh/dp-posthoc/README.md

-# dp-posthoc
+# dp-posthoc repository contents
-A notebook which examines the impact of differential privacy on LIME explanation of residual neural network
+This repo includes a juptyer notebook which examines the impact of differential privacy on the LIME explanation method when used for a residual neural network.
+For more background on motivation behind this notebook and what differential privacy and LIME are, please refer to the dp-posthoc-paper pdf. the notebook  is a preliminary but novel examination into how differential privacy affects existing methods of post hoc model explanation.
+For areas of future work, please also refer to the dp-posthoc-paper.pdf.
+# notebook contents
+The CIFAR10 (https://www.cs.toronto.edu/~kriz/cifar.html) dataset is used to train RESNET18 models (https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html) with and without differential privacy.
+The OPACUS privacy engine is used (https://opacus.ai/tutorials/building_image_classifier) to implement differential privacy.
+The LIME () method of explanation is then used to generate predictions in the form of heatmaps on which features of the images were most important in classifying the image.
+The goal is to observe differences in explanations for models with and without differential privacy.